As a competitive travel soccer player, I started thinking about college early on. By the…

 By guest author Rachael Everly, Rachael Everly is an undergraduate student who loves to write on the topics related to business, finance, technology and education.
 Follow @RachaelEverly for further updates

 College life is not a piece of cake for your child, and he/she will always be on the lookout for support from either friends, relatives or family.
-As a parent you play a vital role in helping your child prepare for college and determining the level and ease of success.
-No matter how old your child gets, he will always need you to make important life decisions and this when you need to adopt the right attitude to steer your child towards success.
+As a parent, you play a vital role in helping your child prepare for college and determining the level and ease of success.
+No matter how old your child gets, he will always need you to make important life decisions, and this when you need to adopt the right attitude to steer your child towards success.
 A high school graduate has to undergo a lot of challenges when embracing the life of a college freshman.
-It not only involves moving out of your home that you have been living in all your life but also taking responsibility of your finances and time.
-Furthermore, uncertainty is a part of college life which needs to be tackled with skill and intellect.
+It not only involves moving out of the home that you have been living in all your life but also taking responsibility of your finances and time.
+Furthermore, uncertainty is a part of college life that needs to be tackled with skill and intellect.

 It’s a financially risky game

 You already know that finance is the most pressing issue to think about when it comes to choosing a college for your child and supporting college life.
 Innumerable costs are incurred before, during, and after college life.
 These include tuition fees, extra-curricular, and other course expenses.
 While this is one of the many ways to prepare for college, it is not the only one.

 Here comes the role of teaching your child to save from a young age and not overspend out of impulse or emotions.
 Stress the importance of managing money and operating within a budget early in high school so that by the time your child reaches college he is financially literate enough to bear at least some of his expenses and not be a burden on his parents even if they decide to support him in some way or the other.